abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 So, establish that sense of “May I abide in well-being.”
 Take that in and open the heart to the sincere wish, “May I abide in well-being and freedom from affliction.”
-In Pāli the phrase is “*niddukkho homi*,” without dukkha, without suffering.
-“In freedom from hostility” is “*avero homi*.” *Vera* is conflict and also grudges—the grudges and conflicts that ironically bind us together.
+In Pāli the phrase is *niddukkho homi*, without dukkha, without suffering. *Avero homi* is “In freedom from hostility.” *Vera* is conflict and also grudges—the grudges and conflicts that ironically bind us together.
 In Thai, there is a phrase that you say when something goes wrong.
 In English, we say, “Oh, shoot.”
 In Thai, it’s “*wain gam*,” “Oh, this is conflict and kamma.”
 Establish the wish, “May I abide in freedom from hostility,” in freedom from any kind of conflict.

-“*Abyapajjho homi*”: freedom from ill will. *Byapada* is ill will, anger, irritation, aversion.
+“*Abyāpajjho homi*”: freedom from ill will. *Byāpada* is ill will, anger, irritation, aversion.
 “May I abide in freedom from ill will.”
 “*Anīgho homi*”: in freedom from anxiety, worry, or fear.
 Establish that wish, “May I abide in freedom from anxiety.”

-“*Sukhi attānaṁ pariharāmi*”: *atta* is me, self.
+*Sukhi attānaṃ pariharāmi*: *atta* is me, self.
 “May I be happy, and may I maintain well-being in myself.”
 Draw attention to that wish for freedom from affliction, hostility, ill will, and anxiety, and that wish to maintain well-being.
 Establish yourself as grounded in well-being.
 As